 Finally, the way O’Farrell concludes this novel, had me weeping like a baby!
 Now, it isn’t often that one reads biographical, historical fiction (where we already know who will live and who will die and even how and when), that something appears in a book that makes you surprisingly emotional, but this one does just that with the last page.
 Taking all these things into account, what we have here is… well… nothing short of a masterpiece.
 There is therefore no way I could give this less than a full five stars.
 I will be recommending this to anyone and everyone, even people who don’t like historical or biographical, or women’s fiction.

 PS: This novel was just shortlisted for the 2020 Women’s Fiction prize (and I hope it wins)!

-Tinder Press in the UK released “Hamnet: A Novel” by Maggie O’Farrell on March 31, 2020.
-It will also be released in the US by Knopf on July 21, 2020.
-This book is (or will be) available (via the following affiliate links) from Amazon, Barnes & Noble, Walmart (Kobo) US (eBooks and audiobooks), the website eBooks.com, iTunes (iBook or audiobook), Wordery or The Book Depository (both with free worldwide delivery), new or used from Alibris, used from Better World Books (promoting libraries and world literary), or Thriftbooks.com, as well as from as well as from Bookshop.org or an IndieBound store near you.
+Tinder Press in the UK released “Hamnet: A Novel” by Maggie O’Farrell on March 31, 2020, and in the US by Knopf on July 21, 2020.
+This book is available (via the following affiliate links) from Amazon, Waterstones, WHSmith, Walmart (Kobo) US (eBooks and audiobooks), the website eBooks.com, iTunes (iBook or audiobook), Wordery or The Book Depository (both with free worldwide delivery), new or used from Alibris, used from Better World Books (promoting libraries and world literary), as well as from as well as from Bookshop.org and Bookshop.UK, or an IndieBound store near you.
 I would like to thank the publishers for sending me an ARC of this novel via Edelweiss.